UGentBiomath/COVID19-Model/data/README.md

 ##### Calibration data

 + `ERMG_temporary_unemployment.xlsx` contains the percentage temporary unemployed during the pandemic in different sectors.
-Data for 'Consultancy/Engineering services' assigned to NACE 69-70.
-'Liberal professions' and 'Cleaning and security services' assigned to NACE 80-82.
-'Retail sales (food)', 'Retail sales (non-food)' and 'Wholesale' assigned to NACE 46-47.
+Data were converted in MS Excel from tab `Organisation of employees` in `/data/raw/economical/ermg-tables.xlsx`.
+Data for 'Consultancy/Engineering services' averaged and assigned to NACE 69-70.
+'Liberal professions' and 'Cleaning and security services' averaged and assigned to NACE 80-82.
+'Retail sales (food)'and 'Retail sales (non-food)' averaged and assigned to NACE 47.

-+ `ERMG_revenue.xlsx`
++ `ERMG_revenue.xlsx` contains the self-reported revenue decline during the pandemic in different sectors.
+Data were converted in MS Excel from tab `Revenue impact current week` in `/data/raw/economical/ermg-tables.xlsx`.
+Data for 'Consultancy/Engineering services' averaged and assigned to NACE 69-70.
+'Liberal professions' and 'Cleaning and security services' averaged and assigned to NACE 80-82.
+'Retail sales (food)'and 'Retail sales (non-food)' averaged and assigned to NACE 47.

 #### mobility